 - Privacy: Enjoy contactless check-in, have your own private room and all the trappings of home.

-- Affordability: Rather than book multiple hotel rooms or hostel beds when traveling as a group, pool your money and get an entire property.
+- Affordability: Rather than book multiple hotel rooms or a bed and breakfast in New Hampshire when traveling as a group, pool your money and get an entire property.